dspinellis/athens-visitor-info/README.md

 ### Food and Fun

-For eating, drinking, and getting merry, ask us.
-In general you should know that:
+For eating, drinking, and getting merry, you should know the following.

 * Traditional Greek food is supposed to be very healthy, based exclusively on virgin olive oil.
 The best olive oil arguably comes from the south of the Peloponnese.
 * You can often substitute a lunch or dinner with a snack you will eat on the way.
 Two tasty food types are pies and *souvlaki*.
 Pies come filled with cheese (*tyropita*), spinach (*spanakopita*), a sausage (*loukanikopita*), or other more exotic ingredients.
 Souvlaki, literally is a small spit.
 This is used for grilling small pre-cut meat pieces.
 You can order these plain (*kalamaki*); 2-3 of them and some fried potatoes can make a nice lunch.
 Alternatively, you can buy these wrapped in a fried patty (*pita*), which is also filled with tomatoes, fried potatoes, *tzatziki* (youghurt with garlic).
 One or two such *pita-souvlaki* can satisfy your hunger.
 Finally, you can ask the pita to be filled with *gyros*: meat pieces gradually roasted on a lateral spit and cut alongside it.